 The “wait and see” approach achieves nothing - other than children lagging further and further behind.
 If a child starts school with poor speech and language skills, they struggle with peer relationships, they will struggle to acquire reading and writing skills, and they are more likely to have behavioural problems.
-They start to form an opinion of themselves as a poor learner and this starts a cycle of failure and under achievement – which may last a lifetime.
+They start to form an opinion of themselves as a poor learner and this starts a cycle of failure and underachievement – which may last a lifetime.

 We have a perfect storm!
 Poor speech & language abilities are going to have a negative impact on our children’s future.
-It is going to affect their academic achievement, their social mobility, their employability, their civic engagement and their wellbeing.
+It is going to affect their academic achievement, their social mobility, their employability, their civic engagement, and their wellbeing.
 Communication is at the core of who we are as individuals.
-It is crucial to our ability to learn and to function in our everyday lives and relationships.
+It is crucial to our ability to learn and function in our everyday lives and relationships.
 Every interaction we have with others is defined by our ability to effectively communicate.
 This is why the advice to “wait and see” is so dangerous.
 The price of inaction will be incredibly high.

 Speech and language acquisition can be significantly accelerated with intervention.
 We know that the window of opportunity is greatest when a child is very young.
-Within the first five years of the life, the brain has the most plasticity for learning new things and new information.
+Within the first five years of life, the brain has the most plasticity for learning new things and new information.
 Intervening early for children with speech and language needs makes a real difference to their future growth and development.

 If a toddler is late acquiring their speech and language milestones, parents will never regret acting early.
-They will however, regret acting too late!
+They will, however, regret acting too late!